williamsni14463/MMBC-Actuator-PLC/experiments/conversion_time_thermal_response_test.md

 DRDY (labeled **RDY** on the Adafruit breakout) goes LOW when a new conversion result is available in the data register.
 When a read operation of the RTD resistance data register occurs, DRDY returns HIGH.

+> LOW just means the voltage on the pin would be 0V and HIGH would be 3.3V

 So the cycle in continuous mode looks like:

 ```